spine-tools/Spine-Toolbox/docs/source/getting_started.rst

    - *Items* currently in the project, grouped by category:
      Data Stores, Data Connections, Tools, Views, and Data Interfaces.
-   - *Tool templates* available in the project.
+   - *Tool specifications* available in the project.

 - *Properties* provides an interface to interact with the currently selected project item.
 - *Event Log* shows relevant messages about every performed action.